Agenda

 Chris Wade, Co-Founder & Partner, Isomer Capital

-James Mawson, Founder & CEO, GCV
+James Mawson, Founder & CEO, Global Corporate Venturing

 Panel: Sustainability at scale – how CVCs are shaping the energy transition